finanalyst/rakuast-rakudoc-render/README.md

 Two other formats, namely HTML and MarkDown, are (to be) provided in the distribution.

+This is software using bleeding edge Rakudo, so look ([at troubleshooting below](troubleshooting)).

-The cannonical method for generating rendered text is possible, namely RAKUDO_RAKUAST=1 raku --rakudoc=Generic rakudociem-ipsum.rakudoc
+The canonical method for generating rendered text is possible (which sends output to STDOUT, so pipe to a file), namely RAKUDO_RAKUAST=1 raku --rakudoc=Generic rakudociem-ipsum.rakudoc > store-output

 The file [rakudociem-ipsum.rakudoc](https://github.com/Raku/RakuDoc-GAMMA/blob/main/rakudociem-ipsum.rakudoc) is the file for testing RakuDoc v2 compliance.
+It can be obtained with: bin/get-compliance-document

-Another (easier?) way to render a RakuDoc file is [RenderTextify](RenderTextify utility.md), which avoids some problems ([more detail below](troubleshooting)) and gives a title and date to the output.
+Another (easier?) way to render a RakuDoc file is using [RenderTextify](RenderTextify utility.md), which avoids some installation problems, stores the output and offers some other output options, eg. bin/RenderTextify rakudociem-ipsum

+(the .rakudoc extension may be omitted if desired)

 The two main documentation sources are: